bgh-github/bom-secure-redirect/README.md

 Latest Firefox releases should prompt for required permissions (to www<span/>.bom.gov.au and bom.gov.au) on extension install.
 To check permissions have been granted, click the Extensions toolbar icon > Manage extensions > BOM Secure Redirect > Permissions tab, and ensure both entries are toggled on

-Extension icon adapted from the [BOM Weather](http://www.bom.gov.au/app/) app logo. <-- Use this same link for testing the extension is redirecting correctly
+Extension icon adapted from the [BOM Weather](https://beta.bom.gov.au/apps) app logo